revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Collectors are mainly used to combine the final result after the processing of elements in a stream.
+Collectors are mainly used to combine the result after the processing of elements in a stream.
 They are used to return lists or strings.

 </blockquote>
 </details>

 ---

-33. What is the easiest way to print the sum of all of the numbers present in a list using Java 8?
+33. What is the easiest way to print the sum of all the numbers present in a list using Java 8?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)